practicusai/docs/docs/tutorial/model.md

 - In the _Model_ dialog click on _Advanced Options_
 - Select _Explain_

+- Click ok to start building the model

+- Hint: The _Select Top % features by importance_ setting only includes the most important variables in the model.
+If two variables are highly correlated, then the model can already predict the target variable with one variable, so the other variable is not included.

 If you choose the optional sections, model dialog should look like the below:

 ![](img/model/model-2.png)

-- Click ok to start building the model

 You should see a progress bar at the bottom building the model.